 The diskette drive uses 3.5-inch diskettes (sometimes called floppy disks).
 Diskettes are useful for storing files or transferring files to another computer.
-If the diskette drive is not installed on your notebook, see "Changing bay modules" on page 144.

 Do not expose diskettes to water or magnetic fields.
 Exposure could damage the data on the diskette.